VilledeMontreal/hochelaga/README.md

 * Clone this repo locally
 * Run `composer install`
+* Refuse to load the default mustache starterkit when asked -- (N).
 * Run `nvm use` if you use nvm and make sure v7.5.0 is the active version.
 * Run `npm i`
 * Run `gulp serve`